apoorvdixit88/proctor/README.md

 AWS_SECRET_KEY = ""<br>
 MONGO_URL = ""<br>

-The extension will work file once clicked, after specifying storage location all the data can be pushed or retrieved easily.
+The extension will work fine once clicked, after specifying environment variables, all the data can be pushed or retrieved easily.